BioBam/wdk-lib/API_JAVA.md

 Scatter.nestedCrossProduct(Workflow scope, IStep step, java.util.List<Input> inputs)
 ```

-A "scatter" operation specifies that the associated workflow step or subworkflow should execute separately over a list of input elements.

-Cartesian product of the inputs, producing a job for every combination of the scattered inputs.
+This method performs a Cartesian product of the inputs, producing a job for every combination of the scattered inputs.

-The output is nested arrays for each level of scattering, in the order that the input arrays are listed in the scatter field.
+The output consists of nested arrays for each level of scattering, ordered according to how the input arrays are listed.

 ###### `scope`<sup>Required</sup> <a name="scope" id="wdk-lib.Scatter.nestedCrossProduct.parameter.scope"></a>

 - *Type:* <a href="#wdk-lib.Workflow">Workflow</a>

+A `Workflow` instance representing the workflow to which the scatter belongs.

 ---